 Our Animal's Story

-Seven thick-billed parrots reside at ZooAmerica.
+Four thick-billed parrots reside at ZooAmerica.
 We have had success with thick-billed parrot breeding over the years.
 Eggs have hatched in 2001, 2011, 2013, 2014 and 2015.
-Our current and most prolific breeding pair may now be past breeding age.
-Sunny, the male that fathered chicks from 2011-2015, became the oldest breeding male in 2015 at 28 years of age.
-We keep the chicks until they are at least 5 years old.
-They are then sent to other zoos to breed, based on recommendations from the SSP.
+We keep the chicks until they are at least 3-5 years old.
+They are then sent to other zoos to breed, based on recommendations from the Species Survival Plan.
+In 2019, we traded parrots with other zoos to create two new breeding pairs.
+The goal is that they will bond and produce chicks in future years.
 ZooAmerica also participates in research projects to learn more about thick-billed parrots.
 With so few birds remaining, every bit of knowledge gained is vital to the cause of saving their species.